temporalinterference/itis-usa/content/cards/news-2025-10-17/index.md

 2025-10-17

 SEAWave Partner IARC Hosts Work Package 9 Risk Assessment Workshop in Lyon.
+From October 13 – 16, 2025, SEAWave partners, including IT’IS and Z43 member SPEAG, gathered in Lyon for the Work Package 9 Risk Assessment Workshop hosted by the International Agency for Research on Cancer (IARC).